-For corporations, family-owned enterprises and other businesses in San Antonio, San Angelo, Houston, Austin, Eagle Pass, Laredo, or NATIONWIDE, The Lozano Law Firm, PLLC provides a skilled and experienced business immigration attorney to help you with all of your employment-based and business-based immigration needs.
-From filling your employment needs through immigrant and non-immigrant visas to obtaining labor certifications and maintaining compliance with eligibility verification and other immigration requirements, The Lozano Law Firm, PLLC is here to assist you.
+For corporations, family-owned enterprises and other businesses in San Antonio, San Angelo, Houston, Austin, Eagle Pass, Laredo, or NATIONWIDE, Lozano Law Firm provides a skilled and experienced business immigration attorney to help you with all of your employment-based and business-based immigration needs.
+From filling your employment needs through immigrant and non-immigrant visas to obtaining labor certifications and maintaining compliance with eligibility verification and other immigration requirements, Lozano Law Firm is here to assist you.

 Some workers wish to travel to the United States only for a temporary period, while maintaining a permanent residence in their home country.
 We can help these workers obtain a non-immigrant visa that will allow them to reside in the U.S. from just a few days up to several years, according to your needs.
 For workers here on a longer stay, we can help bring over a spouse and children with derivative visas, or even obtain dual status for the worker and then apply for a green card and permanent residency.

 Legally acquiring those papers or proper documentation for immigration status is how we help our clients improve both their lives and workforces.

 Helping Companies and Individuals Get Immigrant Visas Based on Employment

 For people who desire from the outset to make America their home, employment-based immigration is one of the main paths to lawful permanent residence, along with family-based immigration.
 Acquiring an immigrant visa requires understanding which preference category you belong to, as well as providing the appropriate evidence and documentation to support the particular application.

 We match employers with employees in all of the following employment-based categories:

 - EB-1a: Priority for workers of extraordinary ability

 - EB-1b: Priority for outstanding researchers and professors